Islanders Beat Bruins In Game 6, Reach Stanley Cup Semis

 Clutterbuck scored an empty-netter with 59 seconds left to seal it, and Pulock added another 11 seconds later.

-Varlamov made successive saves on tries by Chris Wagner and Charlie Coyle with 8 1/2 minutes remaining in the middle period to preserve the Islanders’ lead and draw chants of “Var-ly!
-Var-ly!” from the home crowd.

-Josh Bailey stole an outlet pass from Rask and fed Nelson streaking to net, and Nelson beat the goalie from the right side with 7:23 left in the second for his second of the night at sixth of the playoffs.
+Bailey stole an outlet pass from Rask and fed Nelson streaking to net, and Nelson beat the goalie from the right side with 7:23 left in the second for his second of the night and sixth of the playoffs.

 However, the Islanders stretched the lead to 4-1 as Adam Pelech sent a shot from the left point that was stopped by Rask.
 However, Palmieri swooped in, took the rebound and put it in from the right side for his seventh of the postseason.